Skip to main content

 Purpose

-Students will explore elements to create a section of a Te Ao Haka item.
+Students will create a section of a Te Ao Haka item.

 Achievement Criteria